 Serge Pun might be not as popular as other people from Myanmar, but he must be regarded as one of the most influential business men of the country.
 His success can hardly be explained without his early experiences outside of Myanmar.
 The experiences during the Cultural Revolution and the ensuing deportation to the countryside played an important role in shaping his business spirit, as he said in an interview with Gwen Robinson: „Not only do I not regret the hardships I went through in China, I actually treasure them.
 Because whatever I learnt and endured over those years laid the foundation for what I achieved in my later years.”

-Personal acquaintances and connections have also made it easier for Serge Pun to expand into Myanmar and expand his business to today’s extent.
-It is therefore significant that one of his most important projects in Myanmar was a 600 acres (2,43 square km) large golf club that opened in 2000 under the name of Pun Hlaing Gold Resort.
-It developed into a centre of the golf scene in Myanmar and counts the most important representatives of the economy of Myanmar and the so called elite .- Including leading militaries to its members.
-Therefore the Golf Club played and still plays an important role in establishing new economic contacts and networks.
-Khin Nyunt, who also briefly served as Prime Minister in Myanmar, was among the regular visitors to his golf club.
-Serge Pun describes him as a liberal and rational man: “ You could talk logic and reason with him.
-He was open-minded.“
+ersonal acquaintances and connections have also made it easier for Serge Pun to expand into Myanmar and expand his business to today’s extent.
+It is therefore significant that one of his most important projects in Myanmar was a 600 acre (2,43 square km) golf club that opened in 2000 under the name of Pun Hlaing Gold Resort.
+It developed into a centre of the golf scene in Myanmar and counts the most important representatives of the economy of Myanmar and the so called elite, including leading militaries as its members.
+Therefore, the Golf Club played and still plays an important role in establishing new economic contacts and networks.

-However, his close contacts with military brass and influential business people exposed Serge Pun to the suspicion of exercising personal advantage.
+However, his close contacts with military brass and influential business people exposed Serge Pun to the suspicion of exercising personal advantages.
 Critics say that the formation of a company group with extensive business relationships in different industries in Myanmar could not have been achieved without close cooperation with the military junta.
-Thus, he was accused of belonging to a circle of selected individuals who had a sort of symbiotic relationship with the government, to undermine the sanctions and, in return, gain access to lucrative business.
-His close contacts with government and business people were indeed so tight that in 2008 the US government was considering to sanction Serge Pun and his Singapore-listed Yoma Strategic Holding and to exclude them from operations in the US.
+Thus, he was accused of belonging to a circle of selected individuals who had a sort of symbiotic relationship with the government, to undermine the sanctions imposed by the United States and the European Union after 1996 and, in return, gain access to lucrative business.
+His contacts with government and business people were indeed so close that in 2008 the US government was considering to sanction Serge Pun and his Singapore-listed Yoma Strategic Holding and to exclude them from operating in the US.

-Because of the political changes in 2010 and Serge Pun’s contacts to the new government, Serge Pun remains a controversial personality.
-Thus, by virtue of his actions before and after 2010, he is treated by some voices as a role model and Mr. Clean, while as by his critics he is still regarded as the crony of the former military junta.
+Because of the political changes in 2010 and Serge Pun’s contacts to the new government, he however remains a controversial personality.
+Thus, by virtue of his actions before and after 2010, he is treated by some as a role model, while his critics still regard him as the crony of the former military junta.

 While international organizations such as the World Bank are considering cooperation with Serge Pun, critics are concerned.
 According to them, an inclusion of Serge Pun and his group in the rebuilding of Myanmar would only cement his position as a crony and hinder the goal of development and combating poverty in Myanmar.
 However, Serge replies to these and similar allegations: „Many organisations are required to conduct thorough due diligence, including the likes of the World Bank, ADB (Asia Development Bank), IFC and the U.S. Embassy, and they have ongoing dealings with us because of our reputation.
 That would give clear evidence, over the circumstantial allegations.

-Today, Serge is living in Yangon together with his wife and four sons.
-Despite his Chinese roots, Serge is a member of the Burmese culture.
-He often appears in a collarless shirt and a Longyi (traditional Burmese wrap skirt, called Longyi).
-He himself says, „Myanmar is my first home, I have deep feelings“, which also had motivated him to return to the country.
+Today, Serge Pun is living in Yangon together with his wife and four sons.
+Despite his Chinese roots, he poses as a representative of the Burmese culture.
+He often appears in a collarless shirt and a Longyi (traditional Burmese wrap skirt).
+He says, „Myanmar is my first home, I have deep feelings“, which also had motivated him to return to the country.

 His proximity to Myanmar as well as his business experience and contacts make him a sought-after expert for business and development in Myanmar.
-He is often consulted by the new government; whose program contains hardly any specific approaches for economic and business matters.)
+He is often consulted by the new government; whose program contains hardly any specific new approaches for economic and business matters.

 Due to his business relations both at home and abroad, as well as his long-term oriented business stance, Serge Pun is seen to function as a potential catalyst for the development in Myanmar.
 Where the government is not yet able to push the economic development due to encrusted structures, lack of expertise or lack of contacts abroad, pioneering work is needed.
 Hence, the infrastructure already set up by Serge Pun is believed to have the potential of directing foreign capital to Myanmar and creating new business opportunities.

 Whether his supporters or critics are right, only time will tell.
-Nonetheless, as per today we already know, that as early as 2008, some aid organizations had worked directly with Serge Pun after the Zyklon Nargis instead of approaching the government.9
+One may say that to assess his contribution to Myanmar society is as open as an evaluation of Myanmar politics since 1988.
+Nonetheless, as early as 2008, some aid organizations had worked directly with Serge Pun after the Cyclone Nargis instead of approaching the government and thus regarding him a part of the country’s civil society.9

-Today, the IFC (International Finance Corp)10 lanning to cooperate with Yoma Bank to provide loans worth around 30 million US-Dollars to small and medium-sized businesses.
-Due to the shortcomings in areas such as infrastructure and financial services in Myanmar, cooperation with Serge offers the opportunity to use the funds effectively and reach as many people as possible.
+Today, the IFC (International Finance Corp)10 is planning to cooperate with Yoma Bank to provide loans worth around 30 million US-Dollars to small and medium-sized businesses.
+Due to the shortcomings in areas such as infrastructure and financial services in Myanmar, cooperation with Pun offers the opportunity to use the funds effectively and reach as many people as possible.

 Auswärtiges Amt (April 2017): Länderinformationen.
 Hongkong.
 Wirtschaft.
 Web. http://www.auswaertiges-amt.de/DE/Aussenpolitik/Laender/Laenderinfos/Hongkong/Wirtschaft.html (01/05/2017)